 Then in the early 21st Century Bhutan became a democratic country.
 In 2005 the king unveiled a new constitution.
 The first democratic elections for parliament were held in 2008.

 Today Bhutan is an overwhelmingly agricultural country.
 Any industry is cottage industry.
-Today the population of Bhutan is 741,000.
+In 2020 the population of Bhutan was 758,000.

 A brief history of India